-Here you will find information on what cookies may be set when you visit LGA's online services, our website and Knowledge Hub and how to reject or delete those cookies.
+Here you will find information on what cookies may be set when you visit LGA's online services, our website and how to reject or delete those cookies.

 - What is a cookie?